vuejsdevelopers/cinema/README.md

-# Ultimate Vue.js Developers Course
+# Vue.js Cinema

-Source code for the [Ultimate Vue.js Developers Course](http://bit.ly/2mPK8ny).
+Source code for the case-study project from the course Build A Vue.js Single-Page App with Vue Router

-### Project 2: Vue.js Cinema

 #### Demo